CS-SI/SafeScale/doc/LIBVIRT_PROVIDER.md

 ## Images

-To create a host we need a disk image with the os and usefull functionalities pre-installed, available images are registered in a JSON file.
+To create a host we need a disk image with the os and useful functionalities pre-installed, available images are registered in a JSON file.

 ### Structure of JSON file